 20. T is For Tin Cans, Toys, and Trays

-In the process of clearing out my son’s room, I gathered a box of old toys.
-Some he’d grown out of, others were broken.
+While clearing my son’s room, I collected a box of old toys.
+Some he’d grown out of and some broken.
 Instead of throwing them out, I upcycled them into a toy framed medal board.

 Make a cool mini side table by upcycling a tray with legs and decoupage.